awsdocs/amazon-connect-admin-guide/doc_source/plan-live-media-streams.md

 ## How Long Do You Need to Store Audio?<a name="storing-audio-streams"></a>

 Customer audio is stored in Kinesis for the time defined by your retention settings in an Amazon Connect instance\.
 For instructions for setting this value, see [Enable Live Media Streaming in Your Instance](enable-live-media-streams.md)\.

+**Tip**
+If you want to use the audio streaming feature, you need to retain the streams that are created by Amazon Connect\.
+Don't delete them, unless you're going to stop using the streaming feature\.

+## Do You Need to Change the Audio Streams?<a name="changing-audio-streams"></a>

+We recommend that you refrain from modifying the streams\.
+Doing so can cause unexpected behavior\.

 ## Who Requires IAM Permissions to Retrieve Data?<a name="perms-audio-streams"></a>